ruchir321/career-ai/README.md

 Job descriptions are available as web links or pdf print of the job posting webpage.

-## data available
+## Data used

-1. Job tracker spreadsheet
+1. Job description pdf (almost all job apping folder have it)
-2. Job description pdf (almost all job apping folder have it)
+2. Job tracker spreadsheet
 3. Resume
 4. Job posting webpage (if it is still live)